aschuerch/bactofidia/README.md

 where [myproject] is the name of your project.

 Move your paired-end read sequencing files (Sample1_R1.fastq.gz, Sample1_R2.fastq.gz, Sample2_R1.fastq.gz and Sample2_R2.fastq.gz) to this folder, or symlink them.
 The first underscore is regarded as the delimiter of the sample name.
+It's advisable to rename samples with underscores in their samplenames.
 Run the pipeline with